-As an Operations/Special Events Manager, Lovepreet is responsible for managing the operational needs of the program and organizing events.
+As an Operations Director, Lovepreet is responsible for managing the operational needs of Valley Verde, organizing events, and overseeing the administrative aspects of the Shared and Home Garden Programs.
 She has a degree in Health Science and she is passionate about helping others.
 While studying Health Science, she learned the importance of being culturally aware, and building resilience in the community to help the communities thrive.
 She has worked with various communities, and enjoys thinking of innovative ways to help communities thrive.
 Lovepreet has a garden at home, and enjoys being in nature.
 She enjoys learning about new vegetables and is constantly experimenting with recipes from different cultures.
 Lovepreet is excited about working with Valley Verde, and is looking forward to promoting food sustainability.

 Rachelle is the Home Garden Manager at Valley Verde.
 She comes to the organization with many years of teaching, program development, management, and gardening experience.
 She graduated from Northwest University with her Masters in International Community Development.
 Rachelle is passionate about social justice issues and seeks to work alongside communities to help them thrive and become resilient.
 Rachelle grew up gardening alongside her mom in their urban vegetable and flower garden.
 She is passing on her knowledge to her own children whose favorite veggies are sugar snap peas and butternut squash, or as her children call them, "squash babies."
 Rachelle knows the positive impact of gardening on family health, nutrition, and the environment and looks forward to sharing her knowledge and experience with the communities in Santa Clara County.